Harry Sieben Sr.

-Harry Albert Sieben II (August 23, 1914 - April 25, 1979) was a Minnesota politician and member of the Sieben political family.
+Harry Albert Sieben II (August 23, 1914 - April 25, 1979) was an American public servant, active in government and politics in Minnesota throughout his life.

-Early life
+Family, early life, and education

-Sieben was born on August 23, 1914 in Hastings, Minnesota, to father, Harry Albert Sieben (1890-1945), a 1911 graduate of the University of Chicago, and mother, Irene H. Buckley Sieben (1891-1982), a 1911 graduate of the University of Minnesota.
+Sieben was born on August 23, 1914, in Hastings, Minnesota into a family active in government and politics.

+Sieben's father, also named Harry Albert Sieben (1890-1945), a 1911 graduate of the University of Illinois, served as mayor of Hastings from 1922 to 1926.
+Sieben's grandfather, J. George Sieben, served three terms as mayor of Hastings, while also serving on the city council for twelve years.

+Sieben's mother, Irene H. Buckley Sieben (1891-1982), was a 1911 graduate of the University of Minnesota and was a delegate to the Democratic National Convention in 1948.

 The Sieben family originally arrived in the United States from Firmenich, near Cologne, Germany, in the then-Kingdom of Prussia, in 1847.

-Sieben's was born into a political family.
-His father was mayor of Hastings from 1922 to 1926, as was his grandfather, J. George Sieben, who served three terms as mayor, while also serving on the city council for twelve years.
-His mother was a delegate to the Democratic National Convention in 1948.

-Sieben was a graduate of the University of Minnesota and later William Mitchell College of Law.
+Sieben graduated from the University of Minnesota and, later, from William Mitchell College of Law.

+Early career

 Before his career in law and government, Sieben managed his family's drug store, which was founded by his grandfather in 1885.
-Sieben is also a veteran of World War II, serving at the bomber modification center at Holman Field in St. Paul.
+During World War II, Sieben joined the Army and served at the bomber modification center at Holman Field in St. Paul.

-Sieben married his wife, the former Mary Luger, in April 1940, in Minneapolis.
+Sieben married his wife, the former Mary Luger, in April 1940, in Minneapolis, where they later made their home before moving to Hastings.